 Any member can withdraw from the Association with immediate effect; provided it has notified such withdrawal to the Board in writing.

 Any member who violates or is no longer in compliance with the provisions of these statutes or the internal rules, who acts in a way that is detrimental to the interests of the Association or its members, or does not comply with its financial obligations towards the Association may be excluded from the Association by the Board upon recommendation of the Executive Committee and after having been heard by the General Assembly.

-The internal rules shall set forth the procedure to be followed for the exclusion of a member.
+The following procedures have to be followed for the exclusion of a member.

+If the Executive Committee, by majority voting, is of the opinion that a member should be excluded from the Association in accordance with the statutes, it shall make a written recommendation to the Board to this effect, setting out the reasons for the proposed exclusion.

+If a member has not paid its membership fee for two consecutive years without providing an acceptable explanation to the Association, the Executive Committee may propose to the Board to exclude the organisation.

+If the Board supports the recommendation from the Executive Committee, the General Assembly shall decide on the recommendation for exclusion after having heard the member concerned.
+The General Assembly shall take its decision in accordance with the Statutes.
+The minutes of the General Assembly shall set out the reasons for the exclusion.
+The excluded member shall receive, by any means of communication set forth in the Internal Rules, a copy of the minutes of the meeting or, a written statement of the reasons of the decision.

+As of the day that the General Assembly approves the exclusion, the excluded member shall lose all the rights it had as a member of the Association.
+The annual membership fee relating to the year that the exclusion takes place remains due for its entire amount.
+The excluded member shall remain liable for any amount that it owes the Association at the time of the exclusion.

 A member who, in whatever way and for whatever reason, ceases to be a member of the Association shall, because of such cessation of membership, have no claim for compensation from the Association and shall have no claim on the Association’s assets.

-The applicable membership fees remain due and payable to the end of the year.
+An excluded member may only submit a new application for membership after the expiration of two years following the decision of the General Assembly.

 TITLE III – ORGANIZATIONAL STRUCTURES.
 SECRETARIAT